jolt9dev/j9d/docs/ROADMAP.md

 - [ ] enable other sops files .e.g yaml, json
 - [ ] enable workspaces
 - [ ] create modules from pkg dir
+- [ ] create a trimmed down version of sops
+  - sops contains github.com/envoyproxy/go-control-plane v0.13.0 which is like 8 mb in size for a single module